adamtorres/rpi-cluster/raspberrypi-rpinode.md

 ## Done

 At this point, the Pi should be good to go.
 It'd be nice to have a way to snapshot the drive.
 Just a command if it were a virtual machine.
+If you want to provision another Pi/SSD, plug the SD card in, boot it up, and start from the "Firmware" step.
+You will likely have to remove the line from your known_hosts file again.

 # Annoyances